marcredhat/cmlgpu/README.md

 ```

 <br>
-Let's build an image using the above Dockerfile and push it to a repository.
+Let's **build an image using the above Dockerfile and push it to a repository**.

 ```
 export TMPDIR="/home/tmp/buildah"